 « For the use of plasma science in the field of applications »

 Research in Plasma Physics has multiple and rich outcomes with direct or indirect applications.
 These applications, which are sometimes inconspicuous and even unknown to the layman, can have significant impacts on daily human life as well as on economic activity.
 Surprisingly, some of the impacts seem far from the basic Plasma Physics research which gave birth to these key original ideas, but nonetheless represent exemplary technological and scientific innovation.
-Today, applications of Plasma Physics flourish in vastly different domains, such as radioactive waste transmutation, medicine, isotope separation processes (with fundamental applications to cancer therapy), infection treatment, material processing, metallurgy, torch, cutting and welding, lighting systems, thrusters, microelectronics, energy solutions, as well as countless other medical, industrial and engineering applications.
+Today, applications of Plasma Physics flourish in vastly different domains, such as radioactive waste transmutation, medicine, isotope separation processes (with fundamental applications to cancer therapy), infection treatment, material processing, conversion of greenhouse gases to useful products, metallurgy, plasma torch, laser cutting and welding, lighting systems, thrusters, microelectronics, optoelectronics, energy solutions, as well as countless other medical, industrial and engineering applications.
 Within the general framework of the relationship between “Science and Society”, there is a strong effort on communication between research and public domains in many countries.

 The European Physical Society is keenly aware of these important applications.
 As a dual gesture of stimulation and recognition, an annual prize was created in 2008 by the Plasma Physics Division of the European Physical Society.
 This prize targets research which has demonstrably led to robust innovative applications or important effects on society.
 Nominations in any fields are encouraged.